atzori/atzori.github.io/projects/wfn/index.md

 ###Publications
 Details are available in our papers discussed at the [International Semantic Web Conference 2014](http://iswc2014.semanticweb.org/):

- 1. [Toward the Web of Functions: Interoperable Higher-Order Functions in SPARQL](http://dx.doi.org/10.1007/978-3-319-11915-1_26).
-Atzori Maurizio. _ISWC 2014 - Proceedings of the 13th International Semantic Web Conference_, Research Track (2014)
+ 1. [Toward the Web of Functions: Interoperable Higher-Order Functions in SPARQL](https://github.com/lidingpku/iswc2014/raw/master/paper/87970401-toward-the-web-of-functions-interoperable-higher-order-functions-in-sparql.pdf).
+Atzori M. _ISWC 2014 - Proceedings of the 13th International Semantic Web Conference_, Research Track, [doi](http://dx.doi.org/10.1007/978-3-319-11915-1_26) (2014)
  1. [call: A Nucleus for a Web of Open Functions](http://ceur-ws.org/Vol-1272/paper_13.pdf).
-Atzori Maurizio. _ISWC 2014 - Proceedings of the 13th International Semantic Web Conference_, Demo Track (2014)
+Atzori M. _ISWC 2014 - Proceedings of the 13th International Semantic Web Conference_, Demo Track (2014)

 Simple Examples: Computing the concatenation of Strings from a Remote Endpoint
 ----------